orcasgit/django-fitbit/docs/starting.rst

 7. To send the user through authorization at the Fitbit site for your app to access their data, send them to the :py:func:`fitapp.views.login` view.

+8. To get step data for a user from a web page, use the AJAX :py:func:`fitapp.views.get_steps` view.